 Jill L. Rosenberg, an employment partner at Orrick, Herrington & Sutcliffe LLP in New York, is a nationally recognized employment litigator and counselor.
 Ms. Rosenberg has significant experience defending and advising employers in discrimination, sexual harassment, whistleblowing, wrongful discharge, affirmative action, wage-and-hour and traditional labor matters.
 She handles complex individual cases, as well as class actions and systemic government investigations.
 She represents a broad range of companies, with a focus on employers in the securities industry, banks and financial institutions, accounting firms and law firms.
 Ms. Rosenberg also has particular expertise in the representation of nonprofit entities, including colleges, universities, hospitals, foundations and cultural institutions.
 She frequently speaks on employment law issues for employer and bar association groups.
 Ms. Rosenberg has been recognized by Chambers USA as a leading employment lawyer.
 Ms. Rosenberg is the firm-wide Partner in Charge of Pro Bono Programs and serves on the firm’s Personnel Development, Risk Management and Diversity Committees.
 She currently serves as the Co-Chair of the Diversity and Leadership Committee of the New York State Bar Association Labor and Employment Law Section.
 She is a member of the Board of Directors of New York Legal Assistance Group, a legal services organization serving New Yorkers in need.
 Ms. Rosenberg graduated from Princeton University, and earned her J.D. from The University of Chicago Law School.

-Laura S. Schnell, a member of the firm of Eisenberg & Schnell LLP, has practiced employment law in New York City on behalf of employees for over twenty-five years.
+Laura S. Schnell, a member of the firm of Eisenberg & Schnell LLP, has practiced employment law in New York City on behalf of employees for over thirty years.
 She is a 1980 graduate of Dartmouth College and a 1983 graduate of the University of Chicago Law School and served as a law clerk for the Honorable Jack B. Weinstein in the United States District Court for the Eastern District of New York from 1983 to 1984.
 Ms. Schnell represents employees in all aspects of employment law and has extensive employment discrimination, non-compete and employment contract litigation experience as well as financial industry arbitration experience.
-She has served on numerous bar committees and is a frequent speaker on issues involving employment litigation, arbitration, mediation and social media privacy issues in the workplace.
-She has been a Best Lawyers and Super Lawyers recognized attorney since 2006 and was named the New York Best Lawyer of the Year, Employment Law-Individuals 2012.
+She has served on numerous bar committees and is a frequent speaker on issues involving employment litigation, arbitration and mediation.
+She has been a Best Lawyers and Super Lawyers recognized attorney since 2006 and was named the New York Best Lawyer of the Year, Employment Law-Individual for 2012 and again for 2017.